Quaint-Studios/Reia/rust/structure.md

 ---

 ## The goal of the Rust side
-Host authoritative game logic, high-performance networking (mio), Bevy ECS, Turso DB access, and a gdext bridge to Godot.
+Host authoritative game logic, high-performance networking (tokio), Turso DB access, and a gdext bridge to Godot.
 Keep nearly all Rust source under `src/` for IDE ergonomics and conventional crate layout.

 ---